 How does Laundry Love help?

-Laundry Love will provide a coach to answer questions and/or concerns for those interested in starting up a new Laundry Love location.
+Our Director of Operations a coach to answer questions and/or concerns for those interested in starting up a new Laundry Love location.
 Laundry Love will promote your effort on our website.
 We will send quarterly updates regarding LL efforts around the U.S. keeping you updated about current and future musings and share stories, new designs and future opportunities.
 Upon registration, your LL is placed on the national LL map, giving people in your city your LL address, time, and contact person.

 For More Information Contact:

 Laundry Love National Director of Operations